 Construction Accident Attorney

 New York construction workers are constantly at risk of being injured on a construction site.
-A single error at any construction site can result in serious injury or even death.
-Defective or misused machinery uncovered holes, and poorly installed protective gear only scratches the surface of the dangers construction workers face on a regular basis.
-Unfortunately, many of the common pitfalls construction workers encounter are deadly.
+A single mistake in any job site can result in serious injury or death.
+Broken or misused machinery and poorly fitted protective equipment only a few of the hazards that construction workers face on a daily basis.
+Unfortunately, many of the common pitfalls construction workers encounter are fatal.

 If you have been injured on-the-job at a construction site or during a visit, you could be entitled to compensation to pay for the costs of your injury and any other related long-term costs through multiple personal injury claims.
 These claims can include filing for workers’ compensation from your employer in addition to third-party claims against the construction site owner, the manufacturer of any defective equipment that injured you and other possible negligent parties.